Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-According to AreaSearch's aggregation of ATO data released for financial year 2023, Gillen had a median taxpayer income of $67,076 and an average income of $75,103.
-These figures are above national averages of $53,572 and $63,776 respectively in Rest of NT.
-Based on Wage Price Index growth of 8.44% since financial year 2023, estimated incomes for September 2025 would be approximately $72,737 (median) and $81,442 (average).
-The 2021 Census shows household, family, and personal incomes in Gillen rank between the 76th and 85th percentiles nationally.
-In Gillen, 39.0% of individuals earn between $1,500 and $2,999, similar to metropolitan regions at 33.6%.
-High housing costs consume 15.7% of income, but strong earnings place disposable income at the 76th percentile nationally.
-Gillen's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Gillen had a median income among taxpayers of $67,076.
+The average income stood at $75,103.
+This is higher than the national averages of $53,572 and $63,776 in Rest of NT respectively.
+Based on Wage Price Index growth of 8.44% from financial year 2023 to September 2025, current estimates would be approximately $72,737 for median income and $81,442 for average income as of that date.
+From the 2021 Census, household, family, and personal incomes in Gillen rank highly nationally, between the 76th and 85th percentiles.
+The earnings profile shows that 39.0% of individuals earn within the $1,500 - 2,999 range, reflecting patterns seen in metropolitan regions where 33.6% occupy this range.
+High housing costs consume 15.7% of income.
+Despite this, strong earnings place disposable income at the 76th percentile nationally.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income